Ngan0606/Cousera-first-file/README.md

 # Data science diary
-# It's really a stricky task for me since I'm not good at technology.
+# It's really a tricky task for me since I'm not good at technology.